Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/EV_Charging_and_Battery-Swapping-Worlflow.md

 #### Step 3: User selects EV Charger or Battery Swapping Service
 Selects the provider which satisfies user requirements.
-In this stage user may select additional features such as:
+In this stage, the user may select additional features such as:
 1. User can select his required services (such as EV Charging or Battery Swapping) from the catalog of provider
-2. User selects the vehicle type of his EV (2-wheeler/3-wheeler/4-wheeler) and selects the battery type (such as log9 battery) and also provides EV's information.
+2. User selects the vehicle type of his EV (2-wheeler/3-wheeler/4-wheeler), selects the battery type (such as log9 battery), and also provides the EV's information.
-3. User can block/reserve the charger/swapping service for a certain time slot along with start and duration time of the session.
+3. User can block/reserve the charger/swap service for a certain time slot, along with the start and duration times of the session.
 4. User can select the charger type he wants to use such as A.C. or D.C. and Connector types like CCS2 etc.,
-5. User can select quantity of energy required in the units of kwh.
+5. User can select quantity of energy required in units of kwh.

 #### Step 4: Provider sends quoted price
 The provider will receive the order based on the user requirements.
 The user gets the quoted price, including the breakdown of the price details.
 The breakdown should include:
   - Tariff per unit (i.e., INR/KWh), the tariff per unit might change by the service type, charger type and location of Energy Charger Provider
-(or)
-  - Price for Battery Swapping
+  - (or) Price for Battery Swapping
   - Price for reservation
   - Taxes